sujayadkesar/IR-Agent-Builder/README.md

 - VSS snapshots take a few seconds.
 Production servers under heavy I/O may briefly stall — schedule via GPO for off-hours where possible.
 - Memory dumps require `winpmem.exe` alongside the collector and a kernel driver load.
 Some EDRs flag this — code-sign the collector and add to the AV exclusion list.

-## License

-Internal — DFIR engineering use only.